What is pick and pack fulfillment?

 In a warehouse, pick and pack fulfillment is the process that occurs after an order is placed from an online store.
-Picking is the selecting of the proper quantities of each product from its respective location in the warehouse.
+Picking is using a picking list to find of the proper quantities of each product from its respective location in the warehouse.
 Packing is the placing of the items into the proper box, along with the appropriate packing materials and documentation before the package is labelled and shipped to the end customer.

 - Piece picking is when an employee handpicks each product for an entire order, as they come in.